Randall Woodfield: I-5 Bandit robberies

 After committing the murders of Fix and Altig, Woodfield began a series of robberies throughout the Pacific Northwest: On December 9, 1980, Woodfield, wearing a fake beard, held up a Vancouver, Washington, gas station at gunpoint.
 In Eugene, Oregon, four nights later, on December 13, he raided an ice cream parlor.
 On December 14, he robbed a drive-in restaurant in Albany, Oregon.
 During one of the robberies, Woodfield wore what appeared to be a Band-Aid or athletic tape across the bridge of his nose, similar to nasal strips worn by football players.
-On December 21, Woodfield (again wearing a false beard) accosted a waitress in Seattle, trapping her in a restaurant bathroom and forcing her at gunpoint to masturbate him.
+On December 21, Woodfield (again wearing a false beard) accosted a waitress in Seattle, trapping her in a restaurant bathroom and forcing her at gunpoint to manually stimulate his genitals.

 By January 1981, law enforcement had dubbed the robber the "I-5 Bandit", given his apparent preference for committing crimes along the Interstate 5 corridor.
 On January 8, he held up the same Vancouver gas station he had robbed in December, this time forcing a female attendant to expose her breasts after he emptied the cash register.
 Three days later, on January 11, he robbed a market in Eugene.
-The next day, January 12, he shot and wounded a female grocery clerk at a store in Sutherlin, Oregon.
+The next day, January 12, he shot and wounded twenty-year-old grocery clerk Susie Benet at a store in Sutherlin, Oregon.

 On January 14, a man matching the description of the I-5 Bandit and wearing a false beard invaded a home occupied by two sisters, aged eight and ten.
 He ordered the girls to undress and sexually assaulted them, forcing the older girl to perform fellatio.
 Four days later, in Salem, a man matching the same description entered an office building and sexually abused two women, Shari Hull and Beth Wilmot, after which he killed Hull and wounded Wilmot, leaving her for dead.
 On January 26 and 29, he traveled to southern Oregon and committed robberies in Eugene, Medford and Grants Pass.
 In the latter location, two females, a clerk and customer, were assaulted by the robber.